Dziubson/frontendBAP/README.md

-# jwtAuthApp - frontend
+# idbconnector App - frontend

-A client using the API for authentication using JWT Tokens.
+A client using the API for authentication using JWT Tokens .

 ## Build Setup